-- When you’re ready, log in and connect to a server in your desired location.
-Remember, to unblock Netflix US, you’ll need an American server, or a British server for Netflix UK.
+- When you’re ready, log in and connect to a server in your home country.
+Remember, to access Netflix US, you’ll need an American server, or a British server for Netflix UK.

-- When you visit Netflix, you should notice some new movies and TV shows are available.
+- When you visit Netflix, you should notice all of the same content you’d find back home.
 If you’re having problems, clear your cookies and reload the page, or get in touch with your VPN’s customer support team for more help.

 - How to get any version of Netflix, anywhere

 - 30+ VPNs’ privacy compared side-by-side